lmagyar/homeassistant-addon-mariadb-inmemory-beta/mariadb/DOCS.md

 - the database dump is **gzip-ed** before written to the storage to minimize SD-card wear
 - after a power failure, when the add-on is restarted, it will import the last known exported database content

-If enabled the add-on will
+If enabled (default) the add-on will
 - export the database content before each backup and when stopped (restarted)
 - import the database content when started (restarted)